Research in Progress | Office of Prescription Drug Promotion (OPDP) Research

 Endorser Status and Actual Use in Direct-to-Consumer Television Ads

-The objective of the present research is to conduct experimental studies to examine issues related to endorsers in direct-to-consumer (DTC) prescription drug promotion.
-This study complements one that has recently been completed (FDA-2019-N-5900, OMB control number 0910-0894, Expiration Date: March 31, 2023).
-As that study examined a number of different endorser types in print or internet settings and focused on examining how various disclosures of the payment status of the endorser influenced audience reactions, this proposed research extends the prior research by examining actual-use disclosures and a different medium.
-The present research will specifically examine the influence of two independent variables--endorser type (patient, physician) and an actual-use disclosure (utilizer, actor, none)--in television advertisements.
-Dependent variables will include perceptions of the risks and benefits of the promoted prescription drug, attitudes toward and perceptions of the endorser, attention paid to the ad, and behavioral intentions.
-Because age and education level may affect perceptions of the ad, we plan to explore whether age and education level influence these effects.
+This research extends prior research (FDA-2019-N-5900, OMB control number 0910-0894, Expiration Date: March 31, 2023) by examining actual-use disclosures and a different medium.
+The present research specifically examined the influence of two independent variables--endorser type (patient, physician) and an actual-use disclosure (utilizer, actor, none)--in television advertisements.
+Dependent variables included perceptions of the risks and benefits of the promoted prescription drug, attitudes toward and perceptions of the endorser, attention paid to the ad, and behavioral intentions.
+Because age and education level may have affected perceptions of the ad, we explored whether age and education level influence these effects.

-This research will involve two studies.
-Studies 1 and 2 will use a 2 × 3 factorial design run concurrently and independently with a sample of consumers who have been diagnosed with diabetes (Study 1) or rheumatoid arthritis (Study 2), each watching a DTC television ad for a fictitious drug indicated to treat the corresponding medical conditions.
-The ad will be manipulated to assess the impact of two categories of commonly used industry spokespeople: a patient and a physician.
-We will test three actual-use disclosure conditions: (1) an actual-use disclosure that indicates that the endorser either uses or prescribes the prescription drug in real life (i.e., utilizer), (2) an actual-use disclosure that specifies the endorser is an actor, and (3) a control with no actual-use disclosure.
-Each participant will see one of six versions of a television ad for a fictitious prescription diabetes or rheumatoid arthritis treatment, and they will answer a questionnaire designed to take no more than 20 minutes.
+This research involved two independent studies, one with a sample of consumers who have been diagnosed with diabetes and another sample with rheumatoid arthritis.
+In both identical studies, each participant watched a DTC television ad for a fictitious drug indicated to treat the corresponding medical conditions.
+The ads were varied to assess the impact of two categories of commonly used industry spokespeople: a patient and a physician.
+We tested three actual-use disclosure conditions: (1) an actual-use disclosure that indicated that the endorser either uses or prescribes the prescription drug in real life (i.e., utilizer), (2) an actual-use disclosure that specified the endorser is an actor, and (3) a control with no actual-use disclosure.

 A Survey on Quantitative Claims in Direct-to-Consumer Prescription Drug Advertising